Alexc09/Fabric-Network/readme.md

+Note: This is for local network setup.
+Docker network setup is in the main branch

 Basic Steps
 1. Edit the crypto-config.yaml file to configure the crypto materials to be generated
 2. Edit the configtx.yaml file to configure the channel configs (E.g Channel participants, etc..)